astronomer/docs/learn/airflow-dbt-cloud.md

     This DAG shows a simple implementation of using the [DbtCloudRunJobOperator](https://registry.astronomer.io/providers/dbt-cloud/modules/dbtcloudrunjoboperator) and [DbtCloudHook](https://registry.astronomer.io/providers/dbt-cloud/modules/dbtcloudhook).
 The DAG consists of two tasks:

     - `check_job_is_not_running`: Uses the [ShortCircuitOperator](https://registry.astronomer.io/providers/apache-airflow/modules/shortcircuitoperator) to ensure that the dbt Cloud job with the specified `JOB_ID` is not currently running.
 The list of currently running dbt Cloud jobs is retrieved using the `list_job_runs()` method of the `DbtCloudHook`.
-If the job is currently not in a state of 10 (Success), 20 (Error), or 30 (Canceled), the pipeline will not try to trigger another run.
+Next, the `latest_run` is selected and its `status` parameter will be evaluated for being a terminal status or not.
+If the status of the latest run is terminal, this means the job is not currently running and the pipeline should go ahead triggering another run of this job.
+If the status of the latest run is not terminal, this means that a job with the given `JOB_ID` is still runnning in the dbt Cloud.
+The function used in the ShortCircuitOperator will return `False` therefore causing the DAG to short circuit and skip any downstream tasks.
     - `trigger_dbt_cloud_job`: Uses the `DbtCloudRunJobOperator` to trigger a run of the dbt Cloud job with the correct `JOB_ID`.

 3. Run the DAG and verify that the dbt Cloud job ran in the dbt Cloud UI.